garden-io/go-seed/README.md

 In the following action, you can include your tests, such as unit tests, end-to-end (E2E) tests, or any other type of test you prefer to execute 🧪.

-In this case, we provided a `Unit Test` to test functionality.
+We provided a `Unit Test` to test functionality in this case.

 ````YAML
 ---